Memories (Maroon 5 song)

-"Memories" is a song by American band Maroon 5, released through 222 and Interscope Records on September 20, 2019, as the lead single from the band's seventh studio album Jordi.
+"Memories" is a song by American band Maroon 5, released through 222 and Interscope Records on September 20, 2019, as the lead single from the band's seventh studio album Jordi (2021).

 Lyrically, the song pays homage to the memories of a loved one who has since passed.
-The song divided critics, with many panning its production but others calling it "sweet".
-It was listed as one of the worst songs of 2019 by Spin magazine.
-"Memories" is based on "Canon in D Major" by German composer Johann Pachelbel.
-The song was written by Maroon 5's lead singer Adam Levine, Stefan Johnson, Jordan Johnson, Michael Pollack, Jacob Kasher Hindlin, Jon Bellion, and Vincent Ford.
+It divided critics, with many panning its production but others calling it "sweet"; it was listed as one of the worst songs of 2019 by Spin magazine.
+The song is harmonically based on "Canon in D Major" by German composer Johann Pachelbel.
+It was written by Maroon 5's lead singer Adam Levine, Stefan Johnson, Jordan Johnson, Michael Pollack, Jacob Kasher Hindlin, Jon Bellion, and Vincent Ford.
 Levine and the production team the Monsters and the Strangerz produced the song.
 The single peaked at number two on the US Billboard Hot 100 chart and at number one on the international music charts.

-It is Maroon 5's final single with bassist Mickey Madden, who announced his departure from the band in 2020, following his arrest for domestic violence.
+It is Maroon 5's final single with bassist Mickey Madden, who announced his departure from the band in 2020, following his arrest for alleged domestic violence.